 How the data control works

-Report viewers who use the data control only see the Google Analytics accounts, properties, and views to which they have access.
+Report viewers who use the data control only see the accounts to which they have access.

-The data control doesn't give editors access to the viewer's Analytics data.
+The data control doesn't give editors access to the viewer's data set.
 As always, access to data is governed by your account authorization.

 Bookmark a view

-The data control stores the selected Analytics view in the URL, allowing you to save a selected Analytics view by bookmarking the current report.
+The data control stores the currently selected account in the URL, allowing you to save the configuration by bookmarking the current report.
 This makes it easy to return to a particular version of the report or share that version with others by sending them the bookmarked link.